spyros-briakos/Compilers_Assignments/README.md

-# Parser-and-Java-Translator
+# Assignments in Compilers Course

-Create a recursive descent parser and a Java translator.
+## Project 1 - Create a recursive descent parser and a Java translator.